Skip to Content

 The Skylight App

 Honestly, my favorite part of the calendar is the Skylight App.
-My kids often forget to check the calendar each day but they both have phones and can view the app even when they’re not home.
+My kids often forget to check the calendar each day but they both have phones and can view the calendar app even when they’re not home.

 On the app, we can see calendar events and times, chores, lists, and even select photos.
 You can even invite someone to view the calendar.